mmontes11/k8s-management/README.md

 bash scripts/cluster.sh
 ```

+Credentials for the management cluster will be available at the `/etc/rancher/k3s/k3s.yaml` file.

 ### Bootstrap

-To install Cluster API and bootstrap a workload cluster, run:
+To install Cluster API and bootstrap a workload cluster, set the `GITHUB_TOKEN` environment variable and run:

 ```bash
 sudo \